fallennyx/BrittanyEstates/README.md

-# Brittany Estates Website
+# Brittney Estates Website

-This is the official website for Brittany Estates, a luxury home development in Northport, Long Island by Pebble Hill Building Corp.
+This is the official website for Brittney Estates, a luxury home development in Northport, Long Island by Pebble Hill Building Corp.

 ## Project Overview

-The Brittany Estates website is a multi-page React application built with TypeScript and Material UI.
+The Brittney Estates website is a multi-page React application built with TypeScript and Material UI.
 It showcases the development's luxury homes, community features, and provides information for potential homebuyers.

 ## Features